Wedding Photography at Bromley Civic Centre/Register Office

 The witnesses are invited to pose with the couple as they played a major legal part in the signing.

-I love it when this happens: The two mums can’t wait to congratulate the couple and rush forwards to hug them.
+I love it when this happens: The two mums can’t wait to congratulate and hug the couple.
 So, I took a sequence of this moment of dynamic wedding fun!

-An even better moment was when a dad joined in, and the mum’s hugged each other!
-It’s wedding photography that I can’t stage and happens unexpectedly!
+An even better moment was when a dad joined in, and the mums hugged each other!
+It’s wedding photography that I can’t stage, and it happens unexpectedly!

 A thing of the past: Presenting the marriage certificate is a wedding photo opportunity that is no longer, thanks to the register going online.
 The certificate will generally be posted to you after the day.

-The newlyweds walk back down the aisle with their friends and family watching on.
+The newlyweds walk back down the aisle with their friends and family watching.

 The happy couple exiting the door from the Function Room into the gardens.